deadlyclowning/deadlyclowning/README.md

 > **i am VERY possesive over redson.
 I do nooot feel comfortable any ships with him (that sadly includes other selfships)**

 > Since some people dont know how to read apparently!!
 I am not claiming him as a character.
 I dont give a flying fuck if you have him as an alter or whatever- im only ***UNCOMFORTABLE*** with ships about him ***BECAUSE I AM POSSESIVE OVER HIM***.
 There's a reason why i have that dni thing there and its for my own personal comfort- i will literally block tags on tumblr related to him in ships ***FOR THAT EXACT REASON***.
 My version of redson is a soulbond that formed in 2 years of watching the show meaning he is different ***FROM HIS SOURCE- HE IS A DIFFERENT VERSION OF HIS CANON SELF*** MEANING HE IS UNIQUE TO MY OWN SYSTEM.
 There are different redsons in the world and all of them are valid and i am NOT claiming them since they are not in MY system.
 So kindly shut the fuck up and learn how to actually read for once in your life!!!
+>
+> adding onto this- i dont care if you ship redson with other characters! i cant control that obviously.
+That mainly applies on tumblr or if you talk about it to me directly

 **• big 3 pro-contact/neutral-contact paraphiles**